Alisa Efimova: 2017–18 season

-2018–19 season
+2018–19 season: Grand Prix silver

 In September, Efimova/Korovin won their first international gold medal at their first event of the season, the 2018 CS Nebelhorn Trophy.
 Ranked fourth in the short program and first in the free skate, they outscored the silver medalists, Alexa Scimeca Knierim / Chris Knierim, by 1.72 points.

 Efimova/Korovin competed at two Grand Prix events, the 2018 Skate America and 2018 Rostelecom Cup.
 In October, Efimova/Korovin won their first Grand Prix medal, silver, at the 2018 Skate America.
 Ranked second in the short program and third in the free skate, they won the silver medal behind their teammates Evgenia Tarasova / Vladimir Morozov.
 In mid-November, they competed at the 2018 Rostelecom Cup, where they finished fifth after placing fourth in the short program and fifth in the free skate.

 In early December, Efimova/Korovin won their second Challenger Series gold medal of the season at the 2018 CS Golden Spin of Zagreb.
 Ranked first in the short program and second in the free skate, they again narrowly beat Alexa Scimeca Knierim / Chris Knierim.
 This time Efimova/Korovin beat them by 1.05 points.
 At this event, Efimova/Korovin also scored their personal best score of 183.89 points.

 At the 2019 Russian Championships, Efimova/Korovin placed sixth.
 They then finished the season by winning gold at the 2019 Winter Universiade.